Kimonokimo/NLP-comment-project/README.md

 * The `main.py` script is the core of the project.
 It loads the data set, cleans and parses the comments, vectorizes the text, encodes tf-idf values, splits the data for cross validation and builds an ensemble classification model consists of six logistic regression models.
-The `main.py` script also contains methods for splitting training and testing data, mapping tag sets, and evaluate the performance.
+The `main.py` script also contains methods for splitting training and testing data, mapping tag sets, and evaluating the performance.

 This project requires the following libraries:
 * re